 Multiple Claims and Deductibles

-Multiple claims that occur really close together always bring up questions about deductibles.
-For instance, say you have been procrastinating on getting your cracked windshield replaced and now a deer has run into the side of your vehicle.
-You want to save time (and address both issues) by having both your windshield and the damage caused by the deer repaired at the same time.
-Unfortunately, even though both are comprehensive claims, they are separate incidents.
-You will have to pay two deductibles if your policy is set up with a deductible on comprehensive coverage.
+Multiple claims that occur close in time may bring up questions about deductibles.
+For instance, say you have been stalling on getting your cracked windshield replaced and now a deer has run into the side of your vehicle.
+You want to save time and address both issues by having both your windshield and the damage caused by the deer repaired at the same time.
+Both will fall under the comprehensive part of your policy.
+But, since they are separate events, if your policy is set up with a deductible on comprehensive coverage, you may have to pay two deductibles.

-Normally, when your vehicle is damaged at two separate times by two separate causes, your full deductible will apply to each occurrence.
-However, it is possible for exceptions to be made in the case of storm damage.
-If your car is damaged by hail and a tree branch falls on your vehicle during the same storm, your insurance company might be willing to charge a single deductible because the same storm caused the damage.
+Most of the time, when your vehicle is damaged twice by two separate causes, your full deductible will apply to each event.
+This can vary in some cases, such as storm damage, which can be treated as an exception.
+If your car is damaged by hail and a tree branch falls on your car during the same storm, your carrier might be willing to charge a single deductible because the same storm caused the damage.

-- • Claims: In most states, claims you file against another driver are not seen by your own insurance carrier because the claim is filed against the at-fault party’s policy.
-The rules change in the state of Michigan because of its complicated no-fault law -- in this state, even claims made against another party are filed against your car insurance policy.
-Most preferred carriers surcharge for three or more claims filed within a three-year time period.
+- No-fault claims: In most states, claims you file against someone else are not seen by your own carrier.
+This is because the claim is filed against the at-fault party’s policy.
+Most preferred carriers surcharge for three or more claims filed within a span of three years.

-- • Comprehensive Claims: Typically, multiple comprehensive claims do not affect your insurance rate, but filing three or more in three years could make your rates go up.
-It really depends on how your insurance carrier treats comprehensive claims.
-Some insurance carriers charge for all comprehensive claims, although most still do not.
-Read your policy for specifics.
+- Comprehensive claims: More than one comprehensive claim should not affect your rate unless you file three or more in three years.
+It really depends on how your carrier treats comprehensive claims.
+Some charge for all comprehensive claims, although most still do not.
+Read your policy for details.